Wednesday, April 30, 2025

 2023 Christmas Travel Arrangements Truly Up In The Air...

-Looking ahead to Christmas travel arrangements, its difficult to give a clear direction as to what you may encounter.
+Over the years looking ahead to Christmas travel arrangements, its difficult to give a clear direction as to what you may encounter.
 The threats to travel are currently coming from several different directions.
 Julian Bray reports.

 In every case I would always advise staying in touch with your airline via the website, ensure your travel insurance is in place and have more than one credit card available for use.